urbanairship/ios-library/README.md

 In Spring 2019, Apple began rejecting applications that use, or appear to use, Core Location services without supplying usage descriptions in their `Info.plist` files.
-In Airship SDK 11, all references to CoreLocation have been removed from the core library and placed in a separate location module.
-Developers with no need for location services can continue to use AirshipKit as before, but for those who have been using the `UALocation` class, see the [Location](https://docs.airship.com/platform/ios/location/) sections for updated setup instructions.
+In Airship SDK 11, all references to CoreLocation have been removed from the core library and placed in a separate location framework.
+Developers with no need for location services can continue to use Airship as before, but for those who have been using the `UALocation` class, see the [Location](https://docs.airship.com/platform/ios/location/) sections for updated setup instructions.

 ## Warning

-As of SDK 10.2 and Apple's current App Store review policies, apps building against AirshipKit without location usage descriptions in  `Info.plist` are likely to be rejected.
+As of SDK 10.2 and Apple's current App Store review policies, apps building against Airship without location usage descriptions in  `Info.plist` are likely to be rejected.
 The easiest way to avoid this, if location services are not needed, is to use Airship SDK 11 or greater.
 If building against previous Airship SDKs, you will need to add add usage description strings to your `Info.plist` file under the `NSLocationAlwaysUsageDescription`,